wwawrzyniak/GameJavaFX/README.md

 Lesson 15

 Project II
-Create an application which allows to do the puzzle:
+Create an application which allows to do the puzzle (or something of similar difficulty):

 Windows' specification
 First window: Main menu which allows to start the game.